philips-ni/fhugo/content/posts/my-toolschain-for-dev.md

 ### <span class="section-num">2.3</span> Tmux {#tmux}

 -   Session handling: detaching from and attaching to sessions helps me with context switching and remote working
 -   multiple windows support
--   It's very useful while working with remote server, so that you can keep you workspace all the time, and don't need worry about your ssh session diconnected
+-   It's very useful while working with remote server, so that you can keep your workspace all the time, and don't need worry about your ssh session diconnected

 ## <span class="section-num">3</span> Emacs for all kinds of development work {#emacs-for-all-kinds-of-development-work}